skit-ai/tech/_pages/demos/speaker-entrainment.md

     </table>
 <hr>

 <p><b>Script-3:</b> Entraining over intensity in this audio sample, the non-entrained performs better.
 In this script excerpt, the pitch rises but that is a result of the user being angry since the bot does not understand him, among other factors.
-The bot becoming louder in response is very detrimental to call resolution in this case, which is why the entrained bot performs worse in this case.</p>
+The bot becoming louder in response is very detrimental to call quality, which is why the entrained bot performs worse in this case.</p>
 <table style="width:100%">
       <tr>
         <th>Not Entrained</th>